 In California, burglary does not necessarily involve the theft of another person’s property, but instead entry into someone’s property with the intent commit either petty theft or a felony crime.
 If you enter a store intending to hurt someone you know works there, you can be charged with burglary.
-Anyone who is accused of burglary should immediately contact a top San Diego criminal lawyer like Peter M. Liss to help them fight this serious charge.
+Anyone who is accused of burglary should immediately contact a top Vista burglary lawyer like Peter M. Liss to help them fight this serious charge.

 It is important to realize that burglary charges can still apply even if you never took anything from the property and even if you never actually committed another crime.
 You also do not need to enter a property illegally for burglary charges to apply.
 If the prosecution can show that you entered a property with the intent to commit a felony or to commit petty theft, they can charge you with burglary.
 If, during the act of burglary, you are pursued and use some type of force to help you escape, you can also be charged with robbery.

 Burglaries can be charged as either misdemeanors or felonies.
 If you are charged with a misdemeanor burglary, you can face up to one year in jail.
 For felonies, the potential sentence increases to up to three years in prison, but if the crime took place in a residential property, you can instead face up to six years in prison.
 If the burglary was in a residential property and someone was in the home, the crime can even be charged as a violent felony, even if you never assaulted or harmed that person.
 Residential burglary is also a strike and punishable with a presumptive state prison sentence.
 A Vista burglary lawyer can be critical to not only fighting the charges, but helping you minimize the charges you are accused of in the first place.